 In the UK it is easy to purchase a property for you and your family to live in.
 Costs are relative to the USA.

-Who doesn’t love traveling?
+Who doesn’t love travelling?
 Gen Y loves it more!
 They have a desire to see the world, and thus, they are more prone to settle down in different countries.

-Further, the advent of social media networks like Facebook and Instagram have made it easier for them to click amazing photos and share it with their friends and family which also serves as a major inspiration why millennial’s do not like to settle and love traveling from one country to another.
+Further, the advent of social media networks like Facebook and Instagram have made it easier for them to click amazing photos and share it with their friends and family which also serves as a major inspiration why millennials do not like to settle and love travelling from one country to another.

-If traveling is what you love, then being a digital nomad could be for you.
-If you love working from your laptop and are dedicated to work 8-10 hours 5 days a week, you should be looking for something overseas.
-Picking a central location, like Panama for instance, you can travel to Costa Rica, Nicaragua, Colombia, Argentina and more.
+If travelling is what you love, then being a digital nomad could be for you.
+If you love working from your laptop and are dedicated to working 8-10 hours 5 days a week, you should be looking for something overseas.
+Picking a central location, like Panama for instance, you can travel to Costa Rica, Nicaragua, Colombia, Argentina, and more.

 7. Improved Quality Of Living

-In most cases, millennial’s generally move to different countries to improve their quality of living.
-There are various countries like Switzerland, United Kingdom, Australia, and Norway wherein the health insurance is covered by the state which is not the case with the U.S.
+In most cases, millennials generally move to different countries to improve their quality of living.
+There are various countries like Switzerland, the United Kingdom, Australia, and Norway wherein the health insurance is covered by the state which is not the case with the U.S.

 In addition to being able to afford basic healthcare, the overall experience in various countries is pleasant.
 This is one of the reasons why millennial’s are flocking to different countries than the U.S. for a better quality of living.

-Make sure when you do chose a country you feel you could call home, that they have a great health care system.
-Each country runs their health care system differently.
-Some have coed share, others have free with high taxes, others have pay yourself and no taxes.
+Make sure when you do choose a country you feel you could call home, that they have a great health care system.
+Each country runs its health care system differently.
+Some have a coed share, others have free with high taxes, others have to pay yourself, and no taxes.
 In the end, the cost is always the same, whether you pay it with your taxes or you pay it to the doctors.

-I know that in the UAE, there were no taxes; however, the cost of health care was extremely low.
-In Panama, they have insurance packages that help to offset the costs of health care, but for a top notched private hospital in Punta Pacifica, you can delivery your baby for $2600.
+I know that in the UAE, there were no taxes; however, we had all private health care which is a cost you must consider.
+In Panama, they have insurance packages that help to offset the costs of health care, but for a top-notched private hospital in Punta Pacifica, you can deliver your baby for $2600.
 That’s pretty good.
-In Canada that same costs is about $15,000 but is covered in your high taxes.
+In Canada, that same cost is about $15,000 but is covered in your high taxes.

 8. Greater Probability Of Getting Hired

 As a result, most companies and organizations are willing to hire international workers.
-Similarly, even the university recruiting counselors are more likely to favor the international students who have proved themselves by leaving behind their home country and settling at a different place altogether.
+Similarly, even the university recruiting counsellors are more likely to favour the international students who have proved themselves by leaving behind their home country and settling at a different place altogether.